Classic Arts Showcase: Description

 Self-described on its web site as "Classical MTV", the channel features renowned artists, both professional and amateur, as well as many rare and independent performances and videos.
 An 8-hour mix of video clips is prepared weekly and broadcast three times daily.
 Text displayed on the screen provides details about the recording, and encourages viewers to gain inspiration and "...go out and feast from the buffet of arts available in your community."
 The explanation for not providing a schedule is they feel that surprise is an effective tactic to encourage the public to see that which is not familiar to them.

 CAS launched on May 3, 1994 and is completely funded by the Lloyd E. Rigler – Lawrence E. Deutsch Foundation.
 It does not solicit any outside funding.
 Lloyd Rigler died in 2003, but left at least twenty years of funding to the channel.
 As of 2020, CAS states that there remains enough funding to maintain the channel "for decades to come."
 CAS is offered free to any broadcaster, or public, educational, and government access (PEG) channel on a cable television system that requests a feed, as well as direct-to-consumer via an Internet feed on the channel's Web site and through a Roku app.
 CAS is shown on more than 500 channels in the United States, as well as some in Canada.
 CAS does not publish information about channels in other countries.

-Technical information

-February 25, 2021: Classic Arts Showcase is broadcast unencrypted.
-CAS transitioned its satellite signal from Galaxy 17 to the SES-1 satellite.
-The satellite move will include the HDTV program feed of Classic Arts Showcase.
-The SDTV program feed will no longer be available as of February 25, 2021.

-The HDTV Classic Arts Showcase program feed: SES-1/ transponder #17 Upper (C-band).

-Service name: Classic Arts HD.
-Satellite SES-1- 101º WL, Vertical Downlink, Transponder 17C Upper, Frequency 4048.4 MHz, Symbol Rate: 15.8 MS/s, Service data rate: Variable up to 8.0Mbps, MUX Data Rate**: 38.27mbps, FEC 5/6; Net ID: 3, Video PID/PCR PID: 1011 (Ox3F3) (H.264,ES descriptor type Ox1B), Audio PID: 1000 (Ox1B) (MPEG1L2, ES descriptor type 0x03), Format: DVB-S2, 8PSK, Service ID: 210.